 If your shares are registered in your name, they will not be voted if you do not vote as described above under "How Do I Vote?"
-If your shares are held in street name and you do not provide voting instructions to the bank, broker or other holder of record of your shares as described above, the holder of record has the authority to vote your unvoted shares only on Proposal 3 if it does not receive instructions from you.
+If your shares are held in street name and you do not provide voting instructions to the bank, broker or other holder of record of your shares as described above, the holder of record has the authority to vote your unvoted shares only on Proposal 4 if it does not receive instructions from you and does not have the ability to vote your uninstructed shares on any other proposal.
 Therefore, we encourage you to provide voting instructions.
 This ensures that your shares will be voted at the Annual Meeting and in the manner you desire.
 When your broker cannot vote your shares on a particular matter because it has not received instructions from you and does not have discretionary voting authority or because your broker chooses not to vote on a matter for which it does have discretionary voting authority, it is referred to as a "broker non-vote."
+Thus, if you hold your shares in a street name and do not instruct your bank, broker or other nominee how to vote, no votes will be cast on any proposal on your behalf other than the ratification of the selection of the public accounting firm.